 Be The Attitude Exception

-Most people don’t hate Mondays.
-They loathe them.
+Most people are like you: they hate Mondays.
 They’re slightly hungover, tired, or recovering from staying up late watching the football game.
-And, they’re going into an environment (work, school, etc.) they can’t stand.
+And, they’re going into an environment (work, school, etc.) they also can’t stand.

 Most offices and schools are negative places on Mondays because everyone is in a bad mood.
+And, that negative energy amplifies as everyone complains.
 If you want to beat the Monday Blues, you’ll have to be the attitude exception in your environment.
 It’s not always easy, but make an intentional effort to be happy, friendly, and positive (without going overboard or being annoying, of course).
+You’ll feel better and it might help the culture of your environment.

 Make Mondays Fun